European Union offers a new growth plan to Western Balkans that partly opens access to single market

-TIRANA, Albania (AP) — Leaders from the European Union offered a new growth plan to the Western Balkans at a summit in Albania's capital on Monday, opening parts of the EU single market and asking for deep-rooted reforms ahead of membership in the bloc for the six countries of the region.
+TIRANA, Albania (AP) — European Union leaders offered a new growth plan Monday to the six Western Balkans countries that opens parts of the EU single market to them in return for deep reforms, ahead of their full membership in the bloc.

-The main topics at the annual talks — called the Berlin Process — are the integration of the Western Balkans into the single market and supporting their green and digital transformation.
-The nations in the region are Albania, Bosnia, Kosovo, Montenegro, North Macedonia and Serbia.

-The senior EU officials attending the summit in Tirana were European Commission President Ursula von der Leyen and European Council President Charles Michel.
-They were joined by German Chancellor Olaf Scholz.
+The integration of Albania, Bosnia, Kosovo, Montenegro, North Macedonia and Serbia into the EU was discussed at a summit Monday in Albania's capital as part of annual talks called the Berlin Process.
+The meeting was attended by European Commission President Ursula von der Leyen and European Council President Charles Michel, as well as German Chancellor Olaf Scholz.

-French President Emmanuel Macron did not join the summit, due to the recent incident when a teacher was fatally stabbed and three people wounded in a school attack in northern France.
-He was represented by State Secretary Laurence Boon.

-Macron was due to begin an official visit to Tirana later on Monday.
+Russia's war in Ukraine has put integration of the Western Balkans into the EU at the top of the 27-nation bloc's agenda.
+The EU is trying to reinvigorate the whole enlargement process, which has been stalled since 2013 when Croatia became the last country to join.

 The six Western Balkan countries are at different stages of integration into the bloc.
-Serbia and Montenegro were the first Western Balkan countries to launch membership negotiations a few years ago, followed by Albania and Macedonia last year, while Bosnia and Kosovo have only begun the first step of the integration process.
+Serbia and Montenegro launched membership negotiations a few years ago, followed by Albania and Macedonia last year, while Bosnia and Kosovo have only begun the first step of the integration process.

 Scholtz said “the Berlin process is the best instrument to not only unleash the full potential of regional cooperation, but also to speed up the integration of all Western Balkan countries.”

-Russia's war in Ukraine has put integration of the Western Balkans into the EU at the top of the 27-nation bloc's agenda.
-The EU is trying to reinvigorate the whole enlargement process, which has been stalled since 2013, when the Croatia became the last country to join.

-The EU made it a requirement for Western Balkans to reform their economies and political institutions before joining.
+The EU has made it a requirement for Western Balkan countries to reform their economies and political institutions before joining, including by improving the regulatory structure for business, fighting corruption and stamping out organized crime.

-Von der Leyen mentioned a new growth plan for the Western Balkan countries: opening new trade routes in specific areas of the EU’s common market for the Balkan countries such as the free movement of goods and services, road transport, energy, electricity and the digital single market.
-The six countries need to implement quick reforms that in turn will be accompanied by investment.
+Von der Leyen said Monday that the EU’s new growth plan for those countries could allow them to enter portions of the EU single market on a case-by-case basis in return for demonstrated reforms.

+The countries would be able to join the EU market in the areas of goods and services, road transport, energy, electricity, customs cooperation, e-commerce and cashless payments, “just to name a few,” von der Leyen said.

 The EU has already mobilized 16 billion euros ($16.8 billion) for investment in the region out of 30 billion euros ($31.5 billion) pledged three years ago.